 The manga follows an "angel-like" beautiful high school girl with a certain secret she has been hiding from everyone, and an idle hikikomori (one who abnormally avoids social contact) young man; the highlight of his day is seeing Mari at the convenience store.
 The story begins as Mari wakes up in her room, but something feels amiss about the room and even her own body.

-Anyone else ever saw something that interested them with the story alone ?
-The idea that sounds so interesting and your genuinely excited to go and experience that unique idea ?
-And as your about half way through you finally fully realize something that has been bugging you sense the start of that experience ?
-That you just wasted you time on something with a
+Anyone else ever saw something that interested them with the story alone?
+The idea that sounds so interesting and you're genuinely excited to go and experience that unique idea?
+And as you're about halfway through you finally fully realize something that has been bugging you since the start of that experience?
+That you just wasted your time on something with a

 .
 Meh Story

 .
 Meh Writing

 .
 Meh Character Development